yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/building-blocks.md

   - And/or if the user has entered further descriptive text this should also be populated into the "text" field.

   Other points of note:
-   - A "coding" entry must always include "coding.display" wording.
-(Noting some exceptions where no display value exists, in which case this is impossible)
+   - ***A "coding" entry must always include "coding.display" wording***.
+(Noting some rare exceptions where no display value exists, in which case this is impossible)

    - The coding.system must always be populated.
-(For local codes it is suggested to devise a unique uri - for example based on the url of the FHIR server)
+(For local codes it is suggested to devise a unique uri - for example based on the url of the local FHIR server)

 ### Data Consumer Implications